nikh1508/keyStream/README.md

-### Setting up server on Cloud
+### Setting up the server on Cloud

-This can be done in many ways dependig on your nameserver and web-server.
-To keep it simple I will expain my exact setup.
-Setting up proxy for websocket can be difficult if you don't do it correctly.
-I found the solution <a href="https://github.com/mattermost/mattermost-docker/issues/363#issuecomment-578495685"> here</a>.
+This can be done in many ways depending on your nameserver and web-server.
+To keep it simple I will explain my exact setup.
+Setting up a proxy for WebSocket can be difficult if you don't do it correctly.
+I found the solution <a href="https://github.com/mattermost/mattermost-docker/issues/363#issuecomment-578495685">here</a>.

 My setup :

-- Cloud Service Provider :  DigitalOcean
+- Cloud Service Provider:  DigitalOcean
-- Web Server :   Caddy
+- Web Server:  Caddy
-- Nameserver :   Cloudflare
+- Nameserver:  Cloudflare

-Proxy in caddy can be setup in two ways depending on how you want the url.
+Proxy in caddy can be setup in two ways depending on how you want the URL.
 It can be either of the two options:

 - app.yourdomain.com
 - www.yourdomain.com/app or subdomain.yourdomain.com/app